c-sanders/Gtk4-Example-1/Qt_basics.md

 * #### Using the apt Package Manager.

-To get the apt Package Manager to install the Qt package, issue the following command from a command line.
+You can use the apt Package Management tool to download and install the Qt package.

+To do so, issue the following command from a command line.

 ```
 sudo apt install qtk-base-dev